-G5Mab-1 by the CBIS method.
-G5Mab-1 showed almost the same reactivity in flow cytometric analysis as 297716, a commercially available anti-GPC5 mAb (Figs. 2 and 4).
-G5Mab-1 specifically recognized GPC5 but not other members of the GPC family (Fig. 3).
-Furthermore, in Western blot and immunohistochemistry, G5Mab-1 clearly detected GPC5 under denaturing conditions (Figs. 5 and 6).
-Contrary to the supplier data of 297716, we could not detect GPC5 in the Western blot (Fig. 5).
-In immunohistochemical analyses, the sensitivity of the 297716 was much lower than that of the G5Mab-1 (Fig. 6).
+We successfully developed a novel anti-human GPC5 mAb clone G5Mab-1 by the CBIS method.
+G5Mab-1 showed almost the same reactivity in flow cytometric analysis as 297716, a commercially available anti-GPC5 mAb (Figures 2 and 4).
+G5Mab-1 specifically recognized GPC5 but not other members of the GPC family (Figure 3).
+Furthermore, in western blot and immunohistochemistry, G5Mab-1 clearly detected GPC5 under denaturing conditions (Figures 5 and 6).
+Contrary to the supplier data of 297716, we could not detect GPC5 in the western blot (Figure 5).
+In immunohistochemical analyses, the sensitivity of the 297716 was much lower than that of the G5Mab-1 (Figure 6).
 Therefore, G5Mab-1 is a versatile mAb and will contribute to the biological analysis of GPC5 and its diagnosis.
 Some reports have described that GPC5 overexpression promotes tumor malignancy [6,16,38].
-Therefore, GPC5 may be a therapeutic target for cancer.
-To evaluate in vivo antitumor activity of G5Mab-1, we will convert G5Mab-1 (mouse IgG1) to IgG{2a} version to confer antibody-dependent cellular cytotoxicity activity, and evaluate the antitumor efficacy in xenograft models, as described previously [39-41].
+GPC5 may be a therapeutic target for cancer.
+In our previous reports, we will convert G5Mab-1 (mouse IgG1) to IgG2a version to confer antibody-dependent cellular cytotoxicity activity for evaluating antitumor effects in future study [39-41].

 GPC3 is currently considered the most promising cancer antigen in the GPC family.
 Codrituzumab (GC33), an anti-GPC3 mAb, has been treated in advanced hepatocellular carcinoma (HCC) patients in a phase I clinical study.
 Codrituzumab treatment was effective in some patients with high GPC3 expression, but no benefit was obtained in the subsequent phase II trials [42-44].
 A chimeric antigen receptor-T (CAR-T) targeting GPC3 has also been developed for cancer treatment [45].
 No treatments targeting GPC5 have been reported yet.
 Within the GPC family, the amino acid sequence homology between GPC3 and GPC5 is 43%, and the N-terminus shows a relatively high homology of 54% [46].
 The C-terminal Ser-Gly repeating glycosylation sites between GPC3 and GPC5 are also similarly positioned [14].
 Like GPC5, GPC3 regulates many cancer-progressive cascades, including Wnt, hedgehog, and FGF [47-50].
 Although further verification is required, these findings suggest that GPC5 may become one of the critical regulators of cancer.
-G_5Mab-1 can be a valuable tool for versatile analysis of GPC5 in cancer research.
+G5Mab-1 can be a valuable tool for versatile analysis of GPC5 in cancer research.